dj-nitehawk/MongoDB.Entities/Documentation/wiki/Change-Streams.md

 ```
 this event is fired when desired change events have been received from mongodb. for the above example, when author entities have been either created, updated or deleted, this event/action will receive those entities in batches. you can access the received entities via the input action parameter called `authors`.

+**Receiving ChangeStreamDocuments:**

-if you'd like to receive the complete `ChangeStreamDocuments` instead of entities, you can subscribe to the `OnChangesCSD` method like so:
+if you'd like to receive the complete `ChangeStreamDocuments` instead of just the entities, you can subscribe to the `OnChangesCSD` method like so:
 ```csharp
 watcher.OnChangesCSD += changes =>
 {